The Need for Parenting Shifts

 Parenting is a Growing Experience

-We must make adjustments in the way we parent to effectively relate to children as they grow and develop.
+Parenting is a moving target.
 Some parents grab ahold of certain ideas about what good parenting is and then they lack the flexibility necessary to be effective.
-They remember their parents being firm or allowing them to “learn from their own mistakes” and they want to duplicate the good results they experienced in their own homes growing up.
+They remember their parents being firm or allowing them to “learn from their own mistakes” and they want to duplicate the good results they experienced growing up.
 Others hated the way they were parented and want to create a model that’s completely different.
 Parenting is more than a philosophy.
-It’s a strategy and although one approach may work well at one stage, it may be necessary to modify or even abandon it at another .
+It’s a strategy and although one approach may work well at one stage, or with one child, it may be necessary to modify or even abandon it at some point.
 Kids change and the way that we work with them must change as well.

 That doesn’t mean that we stop giving instructions, but the way we give instructions or correct children may change.
 One child may benefit from more directive leadership from their parents and another needs a more cooperative approach.
 If things aren’t going well with a child, some parents think that the solution is more dialogue.
 In one child that might be just what’s needed.
 While another child feeds off that dialogue to become more argumentative or whiny.
 In that case, more firmness might be in order.